h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-in-python-runtime/scoring-pipeline-deployment-in-python-runtime.md

 ### Execute Scoring Pipeline for a New Dataset

-There are various challenges you could do, you could do something that helps you in your daily life or job.
-Maybe there is a dataset you are working with, you could reproduce the steps we did above, but for your dataset, build a new experiment and execute your Python scoring pipeline to do batch scoring or interactive scoring.
+There are various challenges you could do.
+You could do something that helps you in your daily life or job.
+Maybe there is a dataset you are working with; you could reproduce the steps we did above, but for your dataset, build a new experiment and execute your Python scoring pipeline to do batch scoring or interactive scoring.

 ### Embed Scoring Pipeline into Existing Program

-Another challenge could be to use the existing Python scoring pipeline we executed and instead of using the examples we shared above, integrate the scoring pipeline into an existing Java, Python or C++ program using the TCP or HTTP scoring service.
+Another challenge could be to use the existing Python scoring pipeline we executed.
+Instead of using the examples we shared above, integrate the scoring pipeline into an existing Java, Python, or C++ program using the TCP or HTTP scoring service.

 ## Next Steps